TheOnlyEmily/roman_numeral_converter/README.md

 ## Milestones
 1. Convert the roman numerals i, v, x, l, c, d, and m to numbers.
 1. Convert the numbers 1, 5, 50, 100, 500, and 1000 into roman numerals.
-1. Implement code that indicates if a given roman numeral can be uniformly stacked.
-1. Implement code that indicates if a given uniform stacking of roman numerals is valid.
-1. Convert uniformly stacked roman numerals to numbers.
+1. Convert a stack of roman numerals to a list of converted atomic roman numerals.
-1. Implement code that indicates if a given indo-european numeral is the result of uniform stacking.
-1. Implement code that indicates which roman numeral was uniformly stacked to create a given indo-european numeral.
-1. Implement code that indicates how many roman numerals where uniformly stacked to create a given indo-european numeral.
+1. Convert a list of converted atomic roman numerals to a stack of roman numerals.
+1. Convert a minimal subtractive stack of roman numerals into a number.
-1. Convert a numbers numeral to a uniform stacking of roman numerals.
+1. Convert a number into a minimal subtractive stack of roman numerals.
-1. Implement code that indicates if a given non-uniform subtractive stacking of roman numerals is valid.
+1. Convert a minimal additive stack of roman numerals into a number.
+1. Convert a number into a minimal additive stack of roman numerals.
-1. Convert a non-uniform subtractive stack of roman numerals to numbers.
+1. Convert a uniform stack of roman numerals into a number.
+1. Convert a number into a uniform stack of roman numerals.

 # Golossary
 ## Stack